christianjianelli/yaai/docs/announcement.md

 Start building your intelligent ABAP applications today! 😊

-*This announcement was written with the help of Artificial Intelligence.*
+*This text was written with the help of Artificial Intelligence.*

 ---